Griebia/about-me/README.md

 * Refactoring Book by Kent Beck and Martin Fowlerv
 * Getting Things Done Book by David Allen
 * Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems by Martin Kleppmann
+* The Pragmatic Programmer by Andy Hunt and Dave Thomas

 # Coureses